status-im/thundercloud/README.md

 2. If you want to add some pre-created private keys, add them to the `.mykeys` file.
 3. Run `node start.js`.
 Optionally, pass in a `v` argument to autogenerate that many validators (`v=10`) and/or the `mykeys` argument to make the script read the keys specified in step 2.

 The blockchain database will be stored in the `deploy/db` subfolder.
 The `deploy/keys` subfolder will have keys for relevant accounts generated, including the address to the deposit contract.
 The `deploy/faucet` folder will contain a simple web UI for a faucet.
+See hosting below for how to run it.

 #### Flags